Katy Deepwell joined Middlesex University in August 2013 as Professor of Contemporary Art, Theory and Criticism.

 She has a PhD in Art History from Birkbeck College, University of London, MA Social History of Art, University of Leeds, BA (Hons) Fine Art (Painting) St Martins School of Art.

-Katy Deepwell is Director of Research Degree Students for the School of Art and Design.
-She also teaches on the MA Fine Art and the second year BA Fine Art.
+Katy Deepwell works with PhD students and teaches on the MA Fine Art and the second year BA Fine Art.

 Women Artists in Britain Between the Two World Wars: 'A Fair Field and No Favour' (Manchester University Press, 2010) ISBN 978-0-7190-8080-7